Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Results and discussions

 Next, we take a closer look at how the properties of the acoustic pressure oscillations change as the system undergoes phase-flip bifurcations.
 Towards this purpose, we plot the variation of the mean phase difference ($\overline{|\Delta \phi|}$) between the LCOs of the two Rijke tubes [see Fig.~\ref{fig:5}(a)], the non-dimensional dominant frequency ($f$) of the synchronized oscillations [see Fig.~\ref{fig:5}(b)], and the relative suppression ($\Delta p/p_{rms,0}$) in the amplitude of the oscillations [see Fig.~\ref{fig:5}(c)] as a function of the coupling delay $\tau_c$.
-The heater power is set high enough ($\overline{W} = 0.61$) so that the system always exhibits LCOs for all values of $\tau_c$ for $K_{\tau c}=0.1$ [see Fig.~\ref{fig:4}(a)].
-On varying the coupling delay, $\tau_c$ [in Figs.~\ref{fig:5}(a)], we notice a sudden change in the value of ($\overline{|\Delta \phi|}$) from near 0 deg to 180 deg and vice-versa when the system undergoes PFB.
-The non-dimensional dominant frequency of the system ($f$) exhibits an oscillatory behavior on varying $\tau_c$ (Fig.~\ref{fig:5}(b)).
+The heater power is set high enough ($\overline{W} = 0.59$) so that the system always exhibits LCOs for all values of $\tau_c$ for $K_{\tau c}=0.1$ [see Fig.~\ref{fig:4}(a)].
+On varying the coupling delay $\tau_c$ [in Figs.~\ref{fig:5}(a)], we notice a sudden change in the value of ($\overline{|\Delta \phi|}$) from near 0 deg to 180 deg and vice-versa when the system undergoes PFB.
+The non-dimensional dominant frequency of the system ($f$) exhibits an oscillatory behavior on varying $\tau_c$ [Fig.~\ref{fig:5}(b)].
 It jumps whenever the system transitions from IP to AP state or vice-versa.
 Post the jump, we notice that the value of $f$ falls almost linearly until it crosses the value of the natural frequency [$f_0$, shown by the dashed line in Fig.~\ref{fig:5}(b)].
 The frequency then varies nonlinearly with $\tau_c$ until it again approaches $f_0$, after which it jumps once again at the next bifurcation point.
-From Fig.~\ref{fig:5}(c) we observe that the extent of suppression of limit cycle oscillations displays an oscillatory behavior where the amplitude suppression increases as the system approaches the point of PFB and decreases post PFB.
+From Fig.~\ref{fig:5}(c), we observe that the extent of suppression of limit cycle oscillations displays an oscillatory behavior where the amplitude suppression increases as the system approaches the point of PFB and decreases post PFB.
+We do not observe hysteresis in the dynamical properties of the LCOs in the coupled Rijke tube system around PFB.